Tong Zeng: Conclusion and significance

+On the 2021 International Women's Day, peace activist Tong Zeng, together with the United Nations High Commissioner for Human Rights Michelle Bachelet, the Secretary General of the United Nations António Guterres and others, congratulated on the happy Women's Day on the website of the Urban Economic Forum!

 For countries that have committed the "holocaust" to civilians, they must apologize and compensate

 From 1990 to 1997, Tong Zeng was a wanted man.
 Seven years after he vowed to pursue reparations for thousands of mainland victims of Japanese atrocities during the 1930s war in China and World War II, in October 1998, Tong Zeng, a 42-year-old associate researcher, was dismissed from his work unit.
 On April 29, 2002, Zhang Weiguo, a reporter from China's World Economic Herald, wrote a commentary on Tong Zeng.
 "China usually only has the government monopolize the voice of speech, especially in the field of foreign policy including relations with Japan.
 The outside world can hardly hear the voice of the people.
 Tong Zeng and some human rights activists have carried out compensation activities against Japan in recent years.
 It must be vivid and colorful, and it has opened up a new world for public opinion".

 After more than 10 years of efforts, Tong Zeng has gradually expanded his space for activities, and has been reported by China's mainstream media.
 Since 2004, he has advocated suing Japan and Japanese enterprises in Chinese courts.
 On April 4, 2006, Tong Zeng planned to file a lawsuit in Chinese courts, and five Chinese law firms accepted the entrustment.
 In addition, Tong Zeng published a signed article in China Youth Daily.
 His view is that it is in line with international law and practice to regard Japanese government loans as compensation for war victims He did not expect to arouse the common dissatisfaction of Chinese and Japanese officials.
-Japanese ambassador to China, Keiji inouchu, wrote a special article against Tong Zeng's point of view.
+Japanese ambassador to China, Keiji Inouchu, wrote a special article against Tong Zeng's point of view.
 In May 2004, Nikkei Asia, Japan's English-language newsweekly, said that Tong Zeng is the first Chinese activist advocating wartime compensation from Japanese companies.
 In 2014, Tong Zeng estimated that only 100 workers survived; He actively promoted the victims to submit claim materials to courts across the country.